A Satyanarayana Shastri

 His understanding of sadhana is condensed in the proclamations repeated in all his talks:

 Satyanarayana Shastri died on January 14, 2004, in Bangalore.
-He is survived by his wife, three sons and four daughters.
+He is survived by his wife, three sons, and four daughters.

 Speeches

 Some of Shastriji's speeches have been uploaded on YouTube.

-You can access them by searching for the following topics.
+His speeches center around subject matter such as Manonasa (मनोनाश), Atma bodha, and his views on spirituality.